cbcrg/tcoffee/docs/tcoffee_manual.rst

 The seq_reformat tool: introduction
 ===================================
 Nothing is more frustrating than downloading important data and realizing you need to format it **before** using it.
 In general, you should avoid manual reformatting: it is by essence inconsistent and will get you into trouble.
 It will also get you depressed when you realize that you have spend the whole day adding carriage return to each line in your files.
-T-Coffee comes with several tools to reformat/trim/clean/select your input data but also your output results.
-T-Coffee comes along with a very powerful reformatting utility named seq_reformat.
+T-Coffee comes with several tools to reformat/trim/clean/select your input data but also your output results, especially a very powerful reformatting utility named **seq_reformat**.
 You can use seq_reformat by invoking the t_coffee shell:

 ::

   $$: t_coffee -other_pg seq_reformat

 This will output the online flag usage of seq_reformat meaning a complete list of things seq_reformat can do for you.
 The seq_reformat is a reformatting utility so it recognizes automatically the most common formats (FASTA, Swiss-Prot,ClustalW, MSF, Phylip...).
 It reads in via the -in and -in2 flags and outputs in whatever specified format via the -output flag.
-In the meantime, you can use the flag '-action' to modify your data, using any of the flag.
-In this section we give you quite a lot of different examples of you can do with **"-seq_reformat"**.
+In the meantime, you can use the flag '-action' to perform a wide range of modification on your data.
+In this section we give you quite a lot of different examples of you can do with **"-other_pg seq_reformat"**.

 .. danger:: After the flag -other_pg, the common T-Coffee flags are not recognized anymore; it is like if you were using a different program.

 Modifying the format of your data
 =================================
 Changing the sequence format
 ----------------------------
 Sometimes it may be necessary to change from one format to another, for instance when using another software which recognize only a given format.
-T-Coffee recognize most common alignment formats and you can find all input or output format recognized by T-Coffee by simply typing:
+T-Coffee recognizes most common alignment formats and you can find all input or output format recognized by T-Coffee by simply typing:

 ::

   $$: t_coffee -other_pg seq_reformat

 It is possible to reformat unaligned or aligned sequences alike although changing the alignment format is probably more interesting in order to use other applications; unaligned sequences format flags are generally preceded by the suffix "_seq" and aligned sequences flags by the suffix "_aln".
-This also allows you to reformat an alignment into unaligned sequences by removing the gaps.
+This also allows you to transform any alignment into unaligned sequences by removing the gaps.
 Here are some examples on how to change the format of your data:

 ::

-  For unaligned sequences (e.g. FASTA to PIR)
+  For unaligned sequences (e.g. FASTA to PIR):
   $$: t_coffee -other_pg seq_reformat -in sproteases_small.fa -output pir_seq >\
       sproteases_small.fasta_aln

-  For alignements (e.g. ClustalW to FASTA and ClustalW to MSF)
+  For alignements (e.g. ClustalW to MSF):
   $$: t_coffee -other_pg seq_reformat -in sproteases_small.aln -output fasta_aln >\
       sproteases_small.fasta_aln

-  $$: t_coffee -other_pg seq_reformat -in sproteases_small.aln -output msf_aln >\
-      sproteases_small.msf

-  From aligned to unaligned sequences
+  From aligned to unaligned sequences:
   $$: t_coffee -other_pg seq_reformat -in sproteases_small.aln -output fasta_seq >\
       sproteases_small.fa

 ..
 Warning:: Format recognition is not 100% full proof; occasionally you will have to inform the program about the nature of the file you are trying to reformat with " -input msf_aln -output fasta_aln" for instance.

 Changing the case
 -----------------
 Changing the case of your sequences
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you need to change the case of your sequences, you can use more sophisticated functions embedded in seq_reformat.
-We call these modifiers, and they are accessed via the -action flag.
+We call these modifiers, and they are accessed via the **"-action"** flag.
 For instance, to write our sequences in lower case:

 ::